wolfdreamYT/wolf-shooter/README.md

 # README

 Hello everyone, please feel free to play the game i created.
 This game has multiple features, ones that are used in real games as well.
 And please, if your new, subscribe to our youtube channel as this can help us grow and be more active in the developement community!
+This is a realistic game where, unlike Call Of Duty or PUBG, you dont need to take 20 bullets until you die, 2 hits and your dead.
+This will be our biggest project ever, so please support us while we work on improving your expearience!

 # Features: